austinesparza/JonesLab/2025jul16_1200_README_DRAGEN_AEsparza_JonesLab_SVCaseControl_GRCh37_v.01.md

 - The extremely low p-values indicate a statistically significant difference in SV length distributions between cases and controls for both DEL and DUP.
 - The KS statistics are small, suggesting modest effect sizes—appropriate given large sample sizes.
-- This supports further characterization or stratification by genomic context or clinical phenotype, and suggests SV size distributions may offer subtle but real biological signal between groups.
+- This supports further characterization or stratification by genomic context or clinical phenotype.

 ---